MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-create-a-wrapper-module.md

 }
 ```
 ## Codeunits in method signatures
-Not all .NET Regex modules map so directly, however.
-The .NET Regex module also includes classes such as Match, Group, and Capture, that are used to represent results for regular expression matches.
+Not all .NET Regex classes map so directly to system modules, however.
+The .NET Regex class also includes classes such as Match, Group, and Capture, that are used to represent results for regular expression matches.
 While it's tempting to wrap these classes in codeunits and use those to output results, you should avoid that because procedure signatures should not contain codeunits.
 Instead, use temporary tables to model these classes.
 The following code example shows how to implement the Match class in a temporary table.

 ```
-// ------------------------------------------------------------------------------------------------
-// Copyright (c) Microsoft Corporation.
-All rights reserved.
-// Licensed under the MIT License.
-See License.txt in the project root for license information.
-// ------------------------------------------------------------------------------------------------

 /// <summary>
 /// Provides a representation of Regex Matches that models Match objects in .Net
 /// </summary>